Model AI Assignments

 • Intro AI audience: Submit your favorite assignment that grounds one of the core AI concepts at the introductory level (e.g. search, constraint satisfaction, knowledge representation and reasoning, planning, probabilistic reasoning, machine learning, robotics, machine vision, etc.).

-• K-12/CS1/CS2 audience: Some AI assignment experiences are designed to communicate the techniques, potentials, and challenges of the discipline.
+• K-12/CS1/CS2 audience: Some AI assignment experiences are designed to communicate the algorithms, potentials, and challenges of the discipline.
 Submit an assignment that you believe will be most likely attract the next generation of AI practitioners.

 • Emerging topics: When a new algorithm has high impact in a research area, there is a need to introduce the algorithm not only to students, but to all AI researchers as well.
 The creation of initial high- quality assignments to teach such groundbreaking techniques can accelerate research advancements and keep AI material fresh at all levels.
 Submit an assignment which introduces an recent new algorithm or emerging subfield.